acampb/cloudlumberjack/_posts/2020-10-25-setup-github-verified-commits-for-vscode.md

 tags: [GitHub, VSCode]
 pin: false
 image: /assets/img/gh-verified/gh-verified.png
+subtitle: Want to see that sweet Verified status on your GitHub commit history?
+This guide walks through how to setup and configure everything needed on a Windows system!
 ---

 Want to see that sweet **Verified** status on your GitHub commit history?
 This guide walks through how to setup and configure everything needed on a Windows system!